 The park which is a cultural heritage featuring in the history, folklore and traditional healing practices for local people, covers the north slopes of the three northern Virunga volcanoes Muhavura, Gahinga and Sabinyo.
 The park derives its name from “Gahinga Kinyarwanda word for a pile of volcanic lava stone heaps around which cultivation is carried out.”Mgahinga” is named after Mount Gahinga plus the initial of Mount Muhavura.

 The vegetation is the one typical of afro-montane areas, with a consistent bamboo forest.
 There are 76 mammal species recorded, including buffaloes, elephants, bushbucks, golden monkeys, leopards.
 115 bird species have been recorded, including Rwenzori Turaco, crowned hornbill, black kite and crowned crane.
-Mgahinga hosts a population of golden monkeys and a few families of mountains gorillas called Nyakagezi a trans-boundary specie.
+Mgahinga hosts a population of golden monkeys and a small family of mountains gorillas called Nyakagezi a trans-boundary specie.

 Each of the three volcanoes can be climbed with a day trip hike as recommended by the lonely planet, without special mountain equipment.
 Visits are organized to the Garama Cave, near the Park Head Quarter in Ntebeko, which is 432 m. in length and was once inhabited by the pygmies’ population.